 The Data Security Program at the School of Medicine oversees compliance with Stanford policy and federal law.
 The program will be conducting ongoing assessments of the devices and the kinds of data users work with.
 The SoM is on track for encrypting all devices used to access Stanford resources by May 31, 2015—whether they are owned by you personally or by the University.

-Find out more about the Data Security Program, and how to get your computers ready for encryption and secure backups: med.stanford.edu/datasecurity.
+Find out more about the Data Security Program, and how to make sure you're meeting all the security standards, at: med.stanford.edu/datasecurity.

 To check whether you and your devices are in compliance, visit amie.stanford.edu.